annix8/Simple-Snake-Game/README.md

 # Simple-Snake-Game
-Basics of making a snake game
+Basics of making a snake game.